mherbold/IRSDKSharper/README.md

 This connection loop will wait for the iRacing simulator to load and start broadcasting telemetry data.
 Once telemetry data starts pouring in, IRSDKSharper will terminate the connection loop background task, and create two new background tasks<sup>1</sup>.
 The first new background task handles session information updates, and the second new background task handles telemetry data updates<sup>2</sup>.
-You can check `IsStarted` to see if `Start` has already been called.

 ### void Stop()
 IRSDKSharper will terminate all background tasks and clean up everything.
-The `IsStarted` property will become false.
-Do not call `Stop` from within any of the event handlers (it will deadlock).
+This is done asynchronously, and it is safe to call `Stop()` from within any of your event handlers.
+The `IsStarted` property will become false and the `OnStopped` event will be fired when IRSDKSharper has completely stopped.
-Please call Stop() before setting your IRSDKSharper object to null to terminate all of the background tasks.
+Please call `Stop()` before setting your IRSDKSharper object to null to terminate all of the background tasks.

 ### Simulator Remote Control
 There are several functions you can use to remotely control the iRacing simulator.